Data on the Approval Rates for Disability Judges in Raleigh, North Carolina at the Social Security Administration Office of Hearing Operations (OHO).

-The 2nd appeal available to an individual who has been denied disability benefits is a Request for Hearing before an Administrative Law Judge (often referred to as an ALJ).
+The 2nd appeal in a disability case is a Request for Hearing before an Administrative Law Judge (referred to as an ALJ).
 The Hearing may be in person or via a video conference.

-To find out the approval and denial rates for all ALJs in Raleigh, North Carolina, click on the link below.
+To find out the approval rates for all disability judges in Raleigh, North Carolina, click on the link below.

 Notes on interpreting this data.

 1. The number of Decisions does NOT include cases that were dismissed.
 I deleted dismissals from this data because SSA does not explain the reason for the dismissals.
 I suspect most dismissals result from a claimant not pursuing the appeal.
 The statistic I seek to report is the Rate of Approval/Denial of disability claims by individual ALJs.
 I believe deleting dismissals yields a more accurate percentage than including dismissals.